 ‘My life is very monotonous.
 I run after the chickens, the men run after me.
 All the chickens are the same, all the men are the same.
 Consequently, I get a little bored.
 But if you tame me, my days will be as if filled with sunlight.
 I shall know the sound of a footstep different from all the rest……….’

-The fox told the little prince a secret when the little prince to leave.‘Goodbye,’ said the fox.’Now here is my secret, very simply: you can only see things clearly with your heart.
+The fox told the little prince a secret when the little prince was about to leave.‘Goodbye,’ said the fox.’Now here is my secret, very simply: you can only see things clearly with your heart.
 What is essential is invisible to the eye.’

 ‘It is the time you have wasted on your rose that makes your rose so important.’